vladislav-buivol/mathApp/README.md

 [![Build Status](https://travis-ci.com/vladbbb/mathApp.svg?branch=master)](https://travis-ci.com/vladbbb/mathApp)

-## 15.10.2018 Release Notes (Iteration 2)
+## 12.11.2018 Release Notes (Iteration 3)
-This document gives an overview of the product state as of 15.10.2018 (end of 2nd iteration).
+This document gives an overview of the product state as of 12.11.2018 (end of 3rd iteration).
 ### About This Release
-In this release, calculators are implemented and tested (functional requirements #5 and #6), and left sidebar tree view menu is constantly available through menu button (functional requirements #3 and #9).
+In this release, the main implemented functionality includes search system for definitions we added (functional requirements 7 and 8) and way of sending bug reports (functional requirement 12).
+Sending bugs as GitHub issues via API is still on development.
+Favorites system is postponed due bigger priorities discussed with the client (see [notes](https://docs.google.com/document/d/1Wpniv_zZG24TU9w6vMISmeK86o5STdCChBJv2FH7XPU/edit))
+### Fixed Bugs and Limitations
+* Opening calculators keeps the menu bar instead of opening in separate view
+* Application name is corrected from math_app to Matemaatika Minileksikon
+* Redundant right-side menu is removed
-### Upgrades
+### Upgrades and New Features
 The following upgrades are present in this release:
+* Menu style and UI are improved, color-scheme is gray and orange
-* Previous menu is replaced with expandableListView menu
+* Expandable menu is tested, each category has only relevant fragments
-* Menu option remains visible while clicking on (currently blank) definition names
-* Opening menu does not affect current state of application (current page remains opened while clicking on menu button)
-### New Features
+* App has relevant logo and icon
+* Main introductions screen is present

-The following features appear in this release:
+The following new features are present in this release:
-* Quadratic Calculator
-* Interest Calculator
+* All definitions are converted from lyx and added into application
+* Search system is present
+* Bug report template
 ### Known Bugs & Limitations
-* APK installation might not work properly on devices with Android version < 6.0 (tested on tablets with version 4.0.3 and 5.0.1)
+* APK installation might not work properly on devices with Android version < 7.0 (tested on tablets with version 4.0.3, 4.2.2 and 5.0.1)
-* Some devices might have layout problems when using calculators in landscape mode (properly tested only with Nexus and Pixel devices)
-* Calculators open in new view instead of continuing being part of the menu (back button brings back to main screen)
-* Upper right-side menu is redundant (has options "Settings" and "Ruutvõrrandi Lahendaja", but they are not clickable)
+* Occasional crashes on older devices
+* Although bug report template is generated for selected definition, sending it to GitHub via API does not work yet
+* Search algorithm sometimes returns reduntant results as it returns the closest matches
+* Title Matemaatika Minileksikon is not fully visible on smaller devices
 ### Next Release
-For the next release (12.11.2018) we have planned the following upgrades:
-* Opening calculators will keep the menu bar instead of opening in separate view
-* Improved user interface design

-For the next release (12.11.2018) we have planned the following features:
+For the next release (10.12.2018) the main planned features are:
-* Definitions are added to corresponding menu categories and sub-categories ("Hello World!" text is currently displayed instead)
-* Search field (TF-IDF and cosine similarity algorithms)
-* Favorites system: add definitions to folder "Lemmikud"
-* Send bug reports (via GitHub API)
+* Bug reports can be sent via GitHub AP
+* Favorites system
+* Improved search algorithm (TF-IDF)